František Janeček

-František Janeček (1878-1941) was the founder of Jawa motorcycles and an important figure in the development of the Czech motorcycle industry.
-He died on 4 June 1941.
+František Janeček (23 January 1878 – 4 June 1941) was a Czech engineer and entrepreneur.
+He was the founder of Jawa motorcycles and an important figure in the development of the Czechoslovak motorcycle industry.

 Early life

-Janeček was born on 23 January 1878 in Klášter nad Dědinou, a small village in Bohemia in the present-day Czech Republic.
+Janeček was born on 23 January 1878 in Klášter nad Dědinou, Bohemia, Austria-Hungary (today part of Ledce, Czech Republic).
 He went to Prague to study mechanics at the Prague Technical School and then moved to Germany to the Berlin College of Engineering.

 Upon graduation he returned to Prague and began working for the Jewish industrialist Emil Kolben at the Kolben company.
 He did well and when he was only 23 he was appointed manager of the new factory opened by Kolben in the Netherlands, where he met his future wife.
 He was hit by a car when riding his bicycle to work.
 The daughter of the driver gave him first aid, and they became friends and later married.

 At the age of 31 years, motivated by his success at designing inventions, Janeček decided to quit Kolben and start his own engineering workshop in Prague.

 The pneumograf

 During the ten years after he moved to Prague, Janeček's mechanical research workshop performed hundreds of experiments and registered dozens of patents.
 The most successful ones were related to sound recordings.
 He also spent some time travelling around Europe (Germany, Belgium, the Netherlands and England, among other places), looking for many technological innovations and new ways to organize work.

 Still, his greatest commercial prospects were placed on an invention known as the pneumograf (pneumograph).
 It consisted in a pneumatic system with a series of air tubes which activated a mesh of tiles, that each one had a black face and a white face.
 When air flowed through an individual tube, the tile attached to it would flip, revealing its white face and allowing to show an image on the background of black tiles.
-This way, the pneumograf could display several advertisements and daily reports.
-A prototype was presented in the top of a building in the Národní avenue in Prague, located at the Jungmannovo náměstí 761/1 address, drawing the public's attention.
+This way, the pneumograph could display several advertisements and daily reports.
+A prototype was presented on the top of a building in the Národní avenue in Prague, located at the Jungmannovo náměstí 761/1 address, drawing the public's attention.

-Janeček's plans included the installation of other pneumografs in Berlin, Warsaw and St. Petersburg.
-However, the arrival of the First World War put negotiations to a halt, and his project was never developed.
+Janeček's plans included the installation of other pneumographs in Berlin, Warsaw and St. Petersburg.
+However, the arrival of World War I put negotiations to a halt, and his project was never developed.